openshift/origin-server/documentation/archive/api_documentation.md

     ```
     ##
     # @api REST
-    # Describes an SSH Key assocaited with a user
+    # Describes an SSH Key associated with a user
     # @see RestUser
     #
     # Example: